-Through brain tumor typing -- genetic and pathological testing of your brain tumor -- we can look for specific markers that may be causing tumor growth.
+Through brain tumor typing — genomic and pathological testing — we can look for specific markers that may be causing tumor growth.

-In addition to this collaborative study, we use our tumor bank samples in research conducted at the Hermelin Brain Tumor Center:
+In addition to TCGA, we use our tumor bank samples in brain tumor research conducted at our center: